choryu0270/spc-workflow-interface/README.md

 - Use Load PNG folder in the preview panel to browse previously generated spectra without running the full workflow.
-- Automatic background selection reads the first worksheet of the shot sheet: rows whose `W-PM` value contains `blank` or `trigger` are matched to tif files ending in `_Shot_No.tif`.
+- Automatic background selection reads the first worksheet of the shot sheet: rows whose `W-PM` value contains `blank` or `trigger` are matched to `.tif` files ending in `_Shot_No.tif`.
 If it does not work, please try to choose background `.tif` files manually.
 - Step 1 moves the selected background files into `[experiment folder]/Backgrounds`.
   If you need to keep originals in place, duplicate them before using the GUI.

 ## Acknowledgement

-The original SPC workflow code was developed by Dr. H.F.
-Lowe and Dr. E.G. Hill at Imperial College London.
+The original SPC code was developed by Dr. E.G. Hill and Dr. H.F.
+Lowe at Imperial College London.
 Many thanks to them for the original version and coding foundation.